xiajiangus/okta_single_sign_in/README.md

 # Okta Angular + Custom Login

-This example shows you how to use the [Okta Angular Library][] to login a user to an Angular application.
-The login is achieved with the [Okta Sign In Widget][], which gives you more control to customize the login experience within your app.

-This example is built with [Angular CLI][].

 ## Prerequisites

 Before running this sample, you will need the following:

 * An Okta Developer Account, you can sign up for one at https://developer.okta.com/signup/.
 * An Okta Application, configured for Singe-Page App (SPA) mode.
 This is done from the Okta Developer Console and you can find instructions [here][OIDC SPA Setup Instructions].
 When following the wizard, use the default properties.
-They are are designed to work with our sample applications.
+They are designed to work with this applications.

 ## Running This Example